jsslkeylog/jsslkeylog/README.txt

 - You can give an absolute or relative path to jSSLKeyLog.jar and to your logfile.

-- If you do not want a message printed to the console, add a quiet option after the file name, like this (use ; instead of : on Windows):
+- If you do not want a message printed to the console, add a :quiet option after the file name, like this (use ; instead of : on Windows):

   -javaagent:jSSLKeyLog.jar=logfile.log:quiet

+  If you prefer the message to appear on stderr instead of stdout, add the :stderr option instead.

 - If you use a double == between name of the Jar file and the name of your log file, extra verbose comments (containing timestamps and